tailcallhq/tailcallhq.github.io/outlines/implementing-authentication-in-graphql.md

 A. Authentication Packages

-- Apollo server packages
+- Tailcall server package

-- GraphQL packages

 B. Monitoring and Observability

-- Tools used for tracing, logging, and performance monitoring
+- Using Tailcall for tracing, logging, and performance monitoring

 ## Best Practices